The Flow Model At Work: Understanding Productivity And Engagement

 • Intrinsically rewarding activities

-Rote or boring tasks are harder to achieve flow with.
+Rote or boring tasks are more complex to achieve flow with.
 Understanding what puts you in flow helps you structure your workday.

 Conclusion